Momentum Tracking: Momentum Acceleration for Decentralized Deep Learning on Heterogeneous Data: Introduction

 \section{Introduction}

 Neural networks have achieved remarkable success in various fields such as image processing \citep{simonyanZ2014very,chen2020simple} and natural language processing \citep{devlin2019bert}.
-To train neural networks, we need to collect large amounts of training data.
-However, because of privacy concerns, it is often difficult to collect large amounts of data such as medical images on one server.
+To train neural networks, we need to collect large amounts of training data, but it is often difficult to collect large amounts of data such as medical images on one server because of privacy concerns.
 In such scenarios, decentralized learning has attracted significant attention because it allows us to train neural networks without aggregating all the data onto one server.
-Recently, decentralized learning has been studied from various perspectives, including data heterogeneity \citep{tang2018d2,esfandiari2021cross}, communication compression \citep{tang2018communication,lu2020moniqua,liu2021linear,takezawa2022communication}, and network topologies \citep{ying2021exponential}.
+Recently, decentralized learning has been studied from various perspectives, including data heterogeneity \citep{tang2018d2,esfandiari2021cross}, communication compression \citep{tang2018communication,lu2020moniqua,liu2021linear,takezawa2022communication}, and network topologies \citep{ying2021exponential,le2023refined}.

-One of the key components for improving the performance of neural networks is SGD with momentum acceleration (SGDm).
+One of the key components for improving the performance of neural networks is SGD with momentum (SGDm).
 Whereas SGD updates the model parameters using a stochastic gradient, SGDm updates the model parameters using the moving average of the stochastic gradient, which is called the momentum.
-Because SGDm can accelerate convergence and improve generalization performance, SGDm has become an indispensable tool, enabling neural networks to achieve high accuracy \citep{he2016deep}.
+Because SGDm can accelerate convergence and improve generalization performance, SGDm has become an indispensable tool, enabling neural networks to achieve high accuracy \citep{he2016deep,cutkosky2020momentum,karimireddy2021breaking,defazio2021momentum}.
 Recently, SGDm has been improved in many studies, and methods such as Adam \citep{kingma2015adam} and RAdam \citep{liu2020On} have been proposed.

-In decentralized learning, the straightforward approach to using the momentum is Distributed SGD (DSGD) with momentum acceleration (DSGDm) \citep{gao2020periodic}.
+In decentralized learning, the straightforward approach to using the momentum is Distributed SGD (DSGD) with momentum (DSGDm) \citep{gao2020periodic}.
 When the data distributions held by each node (i.e., the server) are statistically homogeneous, DSGDm works well and can improve the performance as well as SGDm \citep{lin21quasi}.
 However, in real-world decentralized learning settings, the data distributions may be heterogeneous \citep{hsieh2020noniid}.
-In such cases, DSGDm performs worse than DSGD (i.e., without momentum acceleration) \citep{yuan202decentlam}.
+In such cases, DSGDm performs worse than DSGD (i.e., without momentum) \citep{yuan202decentlam}.

 This is because, when the data distributions are heterogeneous and we use the momentum instead of the stochastic gradient, each model parameter is updated in further different directions and drifts away more easily.
 As a result, the convergence rate of DSGDm falls below that of DSGD.
 To address this issue, \citet{lin21quasi} and \citet{yuan202decentlam} modified the update rules of the momentum in DSGDm and proposed methods that are more robust to data heterogeneity than DSGDm.
 However, their convergence rates remain dependent on data heterogeneity, and our experiments revealed that their performance are degraded when the data distributions are strongly heterogeneous (Sec. \ref{sec:experiment}).